 Scalable I/O library for parallel access to task-local files

-SIONlib is a library for writing and reading binary data to/from several thousands of processors into one or a small number of physical files.
-For parallel access to files only the open and close functions are collective while writing and reading file can be done asynchronously.
-SIONlib provides a SIONlib file handle which substitutes the C file pointer.
+SIONlib is a library for writing and reading data from several thousands of parallel tasks into/from one or a small number of physical files.
+Only the open and close functions are collective while file access can be performed independently.

-Both, the estimated chunk size and file system block size are used to calculate the individual start position inside the file for each processor.
+Both, the estimated chunk size and file system block size are used to align individual chunks with file system blocks.
 Ensuring contention-free access to file system blocks enables efficient parallel writing and reading.

 SIONlib provides two different interfaces: one for parallel access (with implementations for different parallel programming technologies such as MPI, OpenMP and hybrid MPI+OpenMP) and one for sequential access which is also used internally by the SIONlib utilities.

 SIONlib is a joint project of: